Become a Member

 SEVERE INJURY AND DEPENDENCY BENEFIT

-This benefit will provide financial support to members suffering the impacts of a severe injury sustained in or significantly contributed to by their AFL or AFLW playing careers, including those suffering the impacts of traumatic brain injuries.
+This benefit provides financial support to members suffering the impacts of a severe injury sustained in or significantly contributed to by their AFL or AFLW playing careers, including those suffering the impacts of traumatic brain injuries.

 The Severe Injury Benefit draws on the design of serious injury benefits provided under separate and unrelated governmental schemes.
 In doing so, various matters and principles have been considered, including: